ElektraInitiative/libelektra/src/plugins/error/README.md

 ### by config ###

-To yield an error in kdbOpen() the meta data approach does not work.
+To yield an error in kdbOpen() the metadata approach does not work.
 So the plugin also can yield warning/errors using configuration.

 To do that, configure the plugin using: